JB060/byrnes-insurance-investigations-2/README.md

 ### 1. Home Page (`index.html`)

 **Description:**
-The home page introduces Byrne Insurance Investigations, highlighting our expertise in motor, public, and employer's liability claims.
+The home page introduces Byrne Insurance Investigations, highlighting our expertise in motor, public, and employer liability claims.

 **Key Features:**
 - Welcome message with a brief description of our services.
 - Centralized heading with a horizontal line for visual separation.
   ![header](assets/images/header.PNG)
-  The header is a description of our website.
+  <p>The header is a description of our website.</p>

 **HTML Structure:**
 - `<header>`: Logo and navigation menu.